EnviroDIY/ModularSensors/README.md

 This library is designed for remote sensing applications, that is, to log data from many physical sensors and to put the processor and all peripherals to sleep to conserver power between readings.
 The most banal functions of the library require only an AVR or SAMD processor, but making real use of this library requires:

 - A sufficiently powerful AVR or SAMD processor mounted on some sort of curcuit board.
 (See [Processor/Board Compatibility](#compatibility) for more details on specific processors and boards.)
-    - For all AVR processors, you must also have a [Maxim DS3231](https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html) high precision I2C real-time clock connected to your processor.
+    - For all AVR processors, you must also have a [Maxim DS3231](https://www.maximintegrated.com/en/products/digital/real-time-clocks/DS3231.html) high precision I2C real-time clock with the SQE/INT pin connected to a pin on your processor which supports either external or pin-change interrupts.
     - For SAMD boards, this library makes use of their on-board (though less accurate) real-time clock.
 - A SD card reader attached to the processor via SPI.
 - A modem-type unit to communicate remote data (See [Modem and Internet Functions](#Modem) for supported models.)